RadicalClippy/Gonk-Series/README.md

 # Gonk-fi
 A Cool Sci-Fi Modpack.
-> Warning: This modpack is very unstable and not optimized
+> Warning: This Modpack Is Very Unstable And Not Optimized
 ## Mod List

 - Aliens Vs Predator